sergeicu/sundai-global/intro-for-newcomers.md

 **Afternoon (12pm-6pm):**
 - Core building time - collaborative dev and vibe code
+- Record short 30s video of 'what are you building' and post on sundai.club/projects
-- Lunch coordination (MC to organize or delegate food)
+- Lunch (self pay or sponsored, depends on the day)
 - Optional "Sunday runs" and social breaks ("frolic" time)

 **Evening (6pm-10pm):**